 How are interstitial lungs diseases diagnosed?

-may also request pulmonary function tests.
+may also need pulmonary function tests.
 These tests help to measure the lungs’

+ability

-ability to move air into and out of the lungs.
-The tests are usually done with machines
+to move air into and out of the lungs.
+The tests are often done with machines into

 A spirometer is a device used to check lung function.
 Spirometry is one of the simplest,